How does Hydrogen Affect the Human Body?

 Hydrogen is unique in that your body is able to take other micro- and macro-nutrients and, through digestion, convert them into the essential element.

-Beyond that, humans consume hydrogen everyday through the water they drink.
-Think back to middle-school chemistry class: Water, otherwise known as H2O, is made up of two-parts hydrogen and 1 part oxygen.
+Beyond that, humans consume hydrogen every day through the water they drink.
+Think back to middle-school chemistry class: Water, otherwise known as H2O, is made up of two hydrogen molecules and one oxygen molecule.
 Without even thinking about it, you are likely staying hydrated with hydrogenated water.

 But what’s the big deal with hydrogen -- what role does it play in our bodies?